hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 ### 5. Deploy the Bootnodes

 This is the set of running nodes that we will deploy.
-The dev charts use two bootnodes to replicate what would happen on a production network.
-Each Besu node has a few flags that tell the statefulset what to deploy and how to cleanup etc.
+The dev charts use two bootnodes to replicate best practices on a production network.
+Each Besu node has a few flags that tell the StatefulSet what to deploy and how to cleanup, etc.
-The default values.yml for the statetful set define the following flags and this dictionary is present in all the override values files.
+The default `values.yml` for the StatefulSet define the following flags and this dictionary is present in all the override values files.
 ```bash
 nodeFlags: